-- Benefit changes: None. - Change of Assumptions: The assumption changes in 2021 include lowering the COLA from 2.0% to 1.5% and updating the expected COLA start date from October 1, 2069 to October 1, 2073.
-The assumption changes in 2022 include updating the salary scale for the 2023 Meet and Confer agreement and lowering DROP Active retirement rates for participants in DROP for ten years from 100% to 75%.
+- Benefit changes: The benefit change in 2023 is the addition of the immediate partial COLA effective October 1, 2025. - Change of Assumptions: The assumption changes in 2022 are updates to the salary scale for the 2023 Meet and Confer agreement and lowering DROP Active retirement rates for participants in DROP for ten years from 100% to 75%.